 Soloiammal and Perumal are just an example of the many individuals who dedicate their lives to helping people in their communities; Teddy Exports has only provided them the opportunity and a platform to do so.
 Because that’s what Teddy Exports is all about – opportunity.
 Opportunity through education, opportunity through trade, opportunity that is driven by their community culture where everyone is equal and everyone has a chance to become something great.

 I spoke with leading Director of Operation, Lee Mann, who talks about the wonderful staff, the backbone of Teddy Exports, and their future visions –

 “For me Teddy Exports is a place like no other and for the past decade I have been both humbled and inspired in equal measure on every visit.
 Our company is filled with the most skilled artisans who work hard to make this organisation so positively impactful for the local communities in which we are based – there are thousands of personal success stories to be shared here.
 Its an exciting challenge to be in a position whereby I can now help lead the organisation in sustainable development for the future – I literally have had a life changing experience!”

-Photos by Bianca Caruana, The Altruistic Traveller
+Article and photos by Bianca Caruana, The Altruistic Traveller